 Installation from Source

-- Python (version 2 or 3 supported)
+- Python (only version 2 currently supported)

 - Working C/C++ compilers.